Reliability and capability in one luxurious package....

 The Isuzu FTS800 (or 139-240 as it is now referred to) is an exceptional off-road truck straight out of the factory.
 SLRV improve upon the vehicles expedition credentials by doing some subtle but necessary modifications.
 Let’s have a look at whats involved

 Super single wheel and tyre combinations offer a greater footprint for improved off-road capability.
 The front and rear have the same track, allowing the rear to follow the compacted track of the front wheels.
 The larger diameter offers greater ground clearance for the vehicle and wheels can be rotated to extend the life of the tyre.

 The FTS800 factory suspension is already very suitable for its intended purpose.
 SLRV simply add a shock absorber to the rear for increased performance and the job is done.
 Time to hit the ‘off’ road.

-The standard steel 200L factory diesel tank is replaced with a 400L aluminium model, extending the range of the vehicle dramatically.
+The standard steel 200L factory diesel tank is replaced with a 400L aluminium model for extended range.

-Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar and Warn electric winch.
+Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar and electric winch.
 A range of Narva LED spotlights and bars are also available to suit.

-SLRV can supply and fit the Bozcrome rear winch bar, with Warn electric winch for rear recovery and towing.
-With built-in recovery points, this fixture can be very handy indeed.
+SLRV can supply and fit a rear winch bar / tow bar, with electric winch for rear recovery.

 This Isuzu truck has a factory fitted air system on board.
 SLRV can use a take-off point to supply air fittings for tyre inflation and air tool usage.